Best In Class Approach To Managing Lower Limb Joint Problems

 Clackmannanshire and Stirling HSCP

 People with knee problems routinely look for healthcare information and services through their GP.
 However, most degenerative joint problems do not need a GP to diagnose and direct treatment.
-People can be empowered to better manage their own recovery.
+People can be empowered to better manage their own recovery (see case for change reference list).

-By the end of May 2019 we will provide a personal outcomes approach for 1500 people with lower limb joint problems in Clackmannanshire.
+The aim of this work was to provide a personal outcomes approach for up to 1500 people with lower limb joint problems in Clackmannanshire.

 - hip and knee classes and information / education sessions, with direct access to and from community supports

-- extended numbers and reach of exercise classes, with people attending as first point of support
+- partner, with people encouraged to attend classes as first point of support

 - the importance of having good conversations about weight and its impact, and signposting to local and online resources to help with weight management